 During this time of unprecedented uncertainty, Jigsaw has remained resolute in its commitment to continue to educate, care and support those learners in our community who need our support most.
 We are proud to have been able to keep our doors open throughout, whilst operating adjusted timetables and daily schedules, and recognise that we have been able to do this because of the commitment of our staff teams, suppliers and contractors and also as a result of the support we have received from our extended Jigsaw families.

 As an organisation, Jigsaw is governed by a commitment to ensuring the safety and wellbeing of all our learners and staff at all times and all decisions are made with this at the forefront of our thinking.
 We are in constant and direct contact with our families and carers.
 Below is more general information regarding our response to Covid-19 and the various preventative measures and proactive actions we have in place across our site to best mitigate risk and to keep our learners and staff safe.

-Jigsaw is operating in line with all Government guidance and best practice and has a dynamic, evolving Risk Assessment in place that is reviewed weekly by our Business Continuity Team (BCT*).
+Jigsaw is operating in line with all Government guidance and best practice and has a live and evolving Risk Assessment in place that is reviewed weekly by our Business Continuity Team (BCT*).
 This enables us to respond swiftly to any legislation/advisory changes and effectively implement new protocols and interventions where necessary to further ensure the safety of all our learners and staff.